Eraser (film): Plot

 DeGuerin has Kruger and Lee branded as fugitives.
 The pair infiltrate Cyrez with the aid of Johnny Casteleone, a witness Kruger recently erased, and use Donahue's terminal to decrypt Lee's second disc.
 The disc reveals that a shipment of rifles has been stashed at the docks in Baltimore.
-The buyer is Russian mafia boss, Sergei Ivanovich Petrofsky, who plans to resell the weapons to terrorists.
+The buyer is Russian mafia boss Sergei Ivanovich Petrofsky, who plans to resell the weapons to terrorists.
 The company detects the intrusion and erases the disc; DeGuerin and his men capture Lee, but Kruger escapes.

 Casteleone contacts his cousin Tony "Two-Toes", who controls the docks.
 They kill Petrofsky and everyone else.
 DeGuerin tries to shoot Lee, but Kruger comes to her aid and destroys the system on the crane.
 He then secures DeGuerin, proving his and Lee's innocence.
-DeGuerin, Harper, and Morehart are indicted for treason, but when it becomes clear that they will likely be acquitted in court, Kruger fakes his and Lee's deaths in an explosion.
+DeGuerin, Harper and Morehart are indicted for treason, but when it becomes clear that they will likely be acquitted in court, Kruger fakes his and Lee's deaths in an explosion.

-DeGuerin, Harper, and Morehart leave in a limo that suddenly stops at a railroad crossing.
+DeGuerin, Harper and Morehart leave in a limo that suddenly stops at a railroad crossing.
 The driver, revealed to be Casteleone, locks the doors and exits the vehicle.
 Kruger calls DeGuerin with his iconic words, "You've just been erased!" at which point a freight train plows into the limo, killing all three men in it.
-Kruger returns to Lee, who asks what happened, to which he responds, "They caught a train."
-Then, they drive off to start a new life.
+Kruger returns to Lee, who asks what happened, to which he responds, "They caught a train", and they drive off to start a new life.

 Production

 Development and casting

 Director Chuck Russell and star Arnold Schwarzenegger were originally working on another project together when Eraser was brought to their attention.
-Russell was excited about the possibilities the film could bring between actor and the character: "I see Arnold the way a lot of people do – as a mythic, bigger-than-life character – and that's who Kruger is.
+Russell was excited about the possibilities the film could bring between actor and the character: "I see Arnold the way a lot of people do—as a mythic, bigger-than-life character—and that's who Kruger is.
 The character and the scenario are based firmly in reality, but I liked the mythic proportions of this man with a strong sense of duty, a strong sense of honor, who will literally do anything to protect a noble witness.
 I was excited about doing a film that had heroic proportions."
 Producer Arnold Kopelson was also keen to cast Schwarzenegger in the role of "The Eraser", having talked with the actor about working on projects before.
 Vanessa Williams would be cast as the lead female character, Lee Cullen, the key witness Eraser must protect.
 Williams came to the attention of the Kopelsons when Maria Shriver, wife of Arnold Schwarzenegger at the time, suggested her for the role.
-To play the character of DeGuerin (Kruger's mentor and the main sociopathic antagonist), the filmmakers wanted an actor who could "convey intelligence, skill and magnetism – a more mature version of the Kruger character", and they cast James Caan in this role.
+To play the character of DeGuerin (Kruger's mentor and the main sociopathic antagonist), the filmmakers wanted an actor who could "convey intelligence, skill and magnetism—a more mature version of the Kruger character", and they cast James Caan in this role.
 Before Caan was officially cast, Jonathan Pryce was also considered for the role.